rycwilson/nec-1-task-manager/README.md

 Based on [NodeJS Tutorial and Projects Course](https://www.udemy.com/course/nodejs-tutorial-and-projects-course)

-Must have a local instance of MongoDB running on port 27017
+- Must have a local instance of MongoDB running on port 27017
+- Files in `public/` are from the course author